jakazmie/AIDays/README.md

 # AI Days
-This repository maintains hands-on labs for AI Days Workshop delivered at US MTCs
+This repository maintains hands-on labs for AI Days Workshop delivered at US MTCs.

-## Labs
 The labs are divided into three categories:
 - Building Intelligent Apps and Agents with Azure AI Cognitive Services and Bot Services
 - Discovering latent information in all your data with Azure AI Knowledge Mining